 Thus, disturbing the peace has three elements, multiple defenses, and penalties along with mitigating factors vary.

-Best Defense in San Diego
+Your Best Defense for Disturbing the Peace Charges in San Diego